 - The utility formats each track into 128-byte sectors. - The utility analyzes each track.
 If it finds a defective sector, it considers that entire cylinder to be defective, and assigns an alternate cylinder.
-If more than two cylinders are defective, the diskette is flagged as unusable. - On cylinder 0, head 0, the utility writes the VOLID (volume identification), one HDR1 (header 1) describing cylinders 1-74 as 1 data set, deletes unused HDR1s, and the ERRMAP (error map).
-See the following pages for the format of the VOL1 and HDR1 field.
-The contents of ERRMAP varies based on the results of the surface analysis done on the diskette, and is therefore not initialized to a standard format.
+The next sequential cylinder is assigned as the alternate.
+If more than two cylinders are defective, the diskette is flagged as unusable. - On cylinder 0, head 0, the utility: - Writes the VOLID (volume identification) on sector 7. - Writes one HDR1 (header 1) on sector 8.
+This HDR1 describes the entire data area (cylinders 1-74) as one data set. - Writes the remaining HDR1s (9-26) as deleted headers. - Writes the ERRMAP on sector 5.
+This contains the address of defective cylinders up to a maximum of two in the format cch, where cc is the number of the defective cylinder and h is the head number.